London Chess Classic: Subsidiary events

 Pro-Biz Cup - Won by Michael Adams and Kameron Grose with 3/3.

 12th British Rapidplay - Luke McShane, Gawain Jones 7/9, Jon Speelman, Michael Adams 5½, Ameet Ghasi 5 etc. (10 players).
 Jones won the playoff for first place, by a score of 2-0.

+2023 Classic: 1–10 December

+In 2023, the London Chess Classic returned, but was again not part of the Grand Chess Tour.
+The event was won by English grandmaster Michael Adams.
+IM Shreyas Royal earned his second Grandmaster norm.